shivangjhalani/shivangjhalani/README.md

-Hi 👋 I am Shivang Jhalani
+Hi 👋 I am Shivang
 ---

 I geek out on tech, and love building things that people would enjoy using.
 I enjoy architecting and planning solutions.
 I am learning continuously and I document parts of that journey on my personal website (shivangjhalani.com)[https://shivangjhalani.com]